Danny Granger: Personal life

-Granger was raised in a religious household by Jehovah's Witnesses.
+Granger was raised as a member of Jehovah's Witnesses.
 Granger's younger brother, Scotty, is a musical artist and songwriter.
 Granger is the great-nephew of the "Queen of Gospel", Mahalia Jackson.

 Granger has a wife and three children.

 Granger is actively involved in the "Dribble to Stop Diabetes" campaign due to his family's history with diabetes.

 On the side, toward the end of his playing career, Granger built up a real estate investment company.

 In January 2017, Granger began working as a studio and game analyst for the CBS Sports Network.

 In April 2017, Granger was inducted into New Mexico Sports Hall of Fame.